XaviArnaus/janitor/README.md

 ```

 ### 5. Change the parameters that make sense to your configuration
 Depending on how you'll want this bot instance to behave, there are some mandatory parameters to set up.
 The config file is quite well documented.
 Later on this document there are sections explaining which modes can be set, what are they and how to set them up.
-Still, here are some tips, and other params are just useful by default:
+Still, here are some tips, and other params are just ok by default:

 **Typical single mode instance**
-This mode checks the system and publishes to the social media platform, but do not make use of the service functionality.
+This mode checks the system and publishes to the social media platform, but does not make use of the client-server functionality.
 - `mastodon.api_base_url`: Sets the URL of the social media platform instance where the user that will publish the posts lives.
 - `mastodon.instance_type`: The type of social media platform that it is.
 All of them use the Mastodon API, but for instances different from Mastodon we need to set up some extras.
 This is all abstracted with this parameter.
 Set `mastodon` for a Mastodon instance or `pleroma` for Pleroma or Akkoma.
 - `mastodon.credentials.user`: Just set up the `user` and the `password` here.
+Will be used in the first run to generate the `user.secret` file and then these parameters can be cleared.
 - `app.run_control.dry_run`: Set it to False when you're ready to start publishing.
 This lets you run the bot without an actual publishing.
 - `status_post.content_type`: For Mastodon it needs to be `text/plain`.
 For Pleroma or Akkoma it can be any of the possible values defined in the comment.